Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Extreme regression

 \subsection{Asymptotic theory of predictive distribution}

 One of the most prominent statistical problems is the prediction of certain events in a regression framework.
-Accurate predictions of risk of severer extreme events than those occurred in the past, is far from being trivial.
-Whenever this is possible the resulting benefit is huge, since the strong impact on real life that such events have.
-Here we want to go beyond the inference obtained by the posterior distribution $\widetilde{\Psi}_n$ on an extreme conditional quantile $Q_{\bfx}(p)$, for a very small $p$, see Section \ref{sec:posterior_EQ}.
+Accurate predictions of severer extreme events than those occurred in the past is far from being trivial.
+Whenever this is possible the resulting benefit is huge, because of the strong impact on real life that such events have.
+Here we want to go beyond the inference obtained by the posterior distribution {$\widetilde{\Lambda}_n$} on an extreme conditional quantile $Q_{\bfx}(p)$, for a very small $p$, see Section \ref{sec:posterior_EQ}.

-This section aim is to propose a probabilistic forecasting method in an extreme regression type of framework.
-Namely, we want to predict the distribution of a future unobservable excess random variable $Y^{*}\stackrel{d}{=}Y|Y>U^{(0)}_{\bfx}(n/k)$, independent from the past exceedances, given that the concomitant covariate satisfies $\bfX^*=\bfx$, where we recall that the concomitant covariate describes the covariate conditionally to the extremal behaviour of the response variable, i.e. $\bfX^*\stackrel{d}{=}\bfX|Y>U_0(n/k)$.
-In other terms we are interested in assessing

-for all $y>U^{(0)}_\bfx(n/k)$.
-Similarly to Section \ref{sec:predictive_POT}, capitalizing here the results in Section \ref{sec:posterior_EQ}, also in the regression context a viable way to achive probabilistic forecasting is given by the posterior predictive distribution.
-For all $\bfx\in[0,1]^d$, a possible estimator of $F^*_{0,n}(\cdot|\bfx)$ is